imeredith/js-builder-jest/README.md

 Runs the tests but skips generation of reports and coverage.
 This is good for local development.

-# 'test:debug' Task
+# "test:debu"' Task

 ```
 npm run test:debug
 ```

 Runs the tests in debug mode on default port 5858.
-Test execution will be paused until the debugger is attached and execution is resumed.
+Test execution will be paused until the debugger is attached, then execution is resumed.

 # Running specific tests